zarli-ai/zarli-ios-sdk/README.md

 1. In Xcode, navigate to **File > Add Package Dependencies...**
 2. Paste the repository URL: `https://github.com/zarli-ai/zarli-ios-sdk.git`
-3. Select the `ZarliSDKSwift` library and add it to your target.
+3. Select the `ZarliSDKSwift` library and add it to your target

 ## Privacy & Compliance

 ### Apple Privacy Manifest
-ZarliSDK includes a `PrivacyInfo.xcprivacy` file that explicitly declares usage of the **Advertising Identifier (IDFA)** for tracking and ad attribution purposes.
-This ensures compliance with Apple's privacy guidelines given current App Store requirements.
+ZarliSDK includes a `PrivacyInfo.xcprivacy` file that explicitly declares usage of the **Advertising Identifier (IDFA)** for tracking and ad attribution purposes, ensuring compliance with Apple's App Store requirements.

 ### App Transport Security (ATS)
-While the Zarli SDK communicates with its ad servers over secure HTTPS, the *ad creatives* (interactive HTML5 ads) delivered by third-party bidders may occasionally require HTTP resources or use older protocols.
+While the Zarli SDK communicates with ad servers over secure HTTPS, ad creatives delivered by third-party bidders may occasionally require HTTP resources.

-To ensure all ads render correctly, we recommend adding the following exception to your app's `Info.plist`:
+To ensure all ads render correctly, add the following to your app's `Info.plist`:

 ```xml
 <key>NSAppTransportSecurity</key>